-How would you like a 'free' forecast of a market price that is expected to materialize at a defined point in the future (20-minutes, day, week, etc.)?
+How would you like a 'free' forecast of a market price that is expected to materialize at a defined point in the future (20 minutes, day, week, etc.)?
 Forward and futures markets provide valuable information about cash or spot market prices.
-Both markets collect information that is relevant to the formation of expected spot market prices.
+Both markets collect information relevant to the formation of expected spot market prices.

-You may be surprised to hear that futures prices and spot prices contain the same rudimentary prediction information.
-The information set (of factors) that explain how these prices vary are not always universally understood and may be subject to different interpretations by alternative market professionals.
+You may be surprised that futures and spot prices contain the same rudimentary prediction information.
+The information set (of factors) that explain how these prices vary is not always universally understood and may be subject to different interpretations by alternative market professionals.
 Still, the fact remains that understanding one type of price volatility will assist in explaining the price volatility of other similar market instruments.
 In short, it is often argued that forward and futures markets provide price discovery.